 Famed stage actress drys during a performance and the next day lapses into total silence.
 Advised by her doctor to take time off to recover she goes to a beach house on the Baltic Sea with a nurse...

-Though not a lezzer film there are Sapphic undertones through the intimate cinematographic compositions.
-Iconic art house movie.
+Though this is not a lezzer film there are Sapphic undertones through the intimate cinematography which made it into an iconic art house movie.
+Hands-in-the-air - I don't dig Ingmar Bergman movies.

 Dir: Ingmar Bergman | Liv Ullmann & Bibi Andersson

-Female couple struggle to support themselves by raising chickens on an isolated farm in rural Canada.
-A merchant seaman arrives in search of his grandfather, the former owner of the farm...
+Two girl friends struggle to raise chickens on an isolated farm in rural Canada.
+A merchant seaman arrives in search of his grandfather, the former owner of the farm.
+Unexpected sexual desires are awakened ...

 Dir: Mark Rydell | Sandy Dennis & Anne Heywood